About BinaryValue.com -A Tribute to Innovative Computers & their Engineers -

 About the Developer

 In the dark alleys of Stournari Street, in the center of Athens, a 14-year-old is seeking a decent computer shop.
-This kid is me, and I am trying to buy some software for a recently purchased 8088-PC (a gift from my parents).
+This kid is me, and I am trying to buy some software for a recently purchased 8088-PC (gift from my parents).
 Stournari Street was the national center of computing in the 80s and 90s.
-However, the police were always present there, as anarchists and the local police had (quite often) a fight.
+However, the police were always present there, as anarchists and the local police had quite often a fight.
 I doubt if they even knew why.
-As a young kid, I could feel the tension in my bones.
+In any case, as a kid, I could feel the tension deep in my bones.

-Turning left on Patision Street, a computer shop appears and 3-4 kids come out with floppy disks in their hands.
+Turning left on Patision Street, a computer shop appears, and some kids come out with software in their hands.
 This is it, I thought, this is exactly what I'm looking for.
-The front window of the computer shop is quite impressive, and you want to buy everything.
-Inside, there is a huge shelf loaded with original software.
+The front window of the computer shop is quite impressive, and inside, there is a huge shelf loaded with software.
 However, with a price tag of between 6,000 and 9,000 drachmas (something like $70-110 in today’s money), these prices were far out of any kid’s budget.

 My Retro Collection

-Collecting retro computers is one of my hobbies, this is my collection so far.
+Collecting retro computers is one of my hobbies, and this is my collection so far.

 ATARI | AMIGA | IBM PCs | APPLE MAC | 8-BIT | CONSOLES |